eArmada8/ed8pkg2gltf/README.md

 -Double click build_collada.py.
 It will make a .dae file, in the original compile folder as defined in asset_D3D11.xml (by default it is chr/chr/{model name}/).
 It will also make a shaders/ed8_chr.fx file for compiling (and/or ed8.fx, etc), and a RunMe.bat.
 (For animations, it will make a .dae file for every animation listed in animation_metadata.json.
 Animations will not have shader files.)

 -Double click RunMe.bat.
 It will run the asset import tool, then it will use the dummy shader creator to identify all the shaders for replacement, then it will use replace_shader_references.py to fix all the shader pointers, and finally it will clean up, move everything to the build directory, and run write_pkg.py to generate your .pkg file.
+By default, the original compression will be applied (LZSS/LZ4/None) although zstandard will be replaced with LZ4.
+If write_pkg.py finds sentools.exe in the folder, it will utilize that to perform the compression for enhanced speed.

 ## Notes